Navigation

 Get outside

 If you can, try to get outside – even if it’s just for a short walk.
 Getting outside for some light exercise can lift your mood, as well as keep you active.
 Head somewhere you can connect with nature if possible, whether it’s a woodland, park or pond.
-Takes in the sounds, smells and sights around you, and practise being present and grateful.
+Take in the sounds, smells and sights around you.

 Indulge yourself

 Why not treat yourself to some of your favourite foods and drinks?
-Or splash out on an indulgent meal?
 You don’t need to please anyone else or follow tradition (unless that’s something you enjoy).
 Try not to overdo it though – drinking or eating to excess can make you feel worse.

 • Take a long bath.